dcunited001/dcunited001.github.io/_posts/2017-09-22-speed-of-thought-illusion-of-separation.md

 #### And Is Made Out Of At Least Two Kinds of Stars?

-The answer to the riddle above is people, or sociophysical networks, which have spaces of varying topology: both physical spaces and more logical spaces.
+The answer to the riddle above is people, or sociophysical networks, which have spaces of varying topology: physical spaces and more logical spaces.
 In one we are literally made of star dust and, in the other, star-like images emerge from graphs.